mobusoperandi/michie/readme.md

 ## What

-Attribute macro that adds [memoization] to a function.
+michie (pronounced /'mikɪ/) is an attribute macro that adds [memoization] to a function.

 ## A basic example